 Divide vertical space with triple hang clothing rods in at least one of the three sections.

 Baby clothes are so small that an enormous amount of space ends up being wasted in the traditional closet when using a single hanging rod that spans the length of the closet.
 A more efficient use of space for baby's closet is to break it into thirds with three vertical sections.
 Use one of the three sections for hanging the tiny baby outfits on three closet rods that you arrange at different heights.
 This will give you as much or more hanging space in this one section than you get with a single rod that goes all the way across the closet.
 It is best to use one of the side sections for this.
 The opposite side section can also be used for hanging if the closet is shared by a second child.
 Depending on the age and size of the child, you may require either two or three hanging rods arranged at appropriate heights for this section.
 If there is only the one baby, use this opposite section for shelves or a combination of hanging space and shelving.
 You can never have too many shelves, as bulky boxes of disposable diapers and blankets can take up a lot of room.
 As the child gets older, the shelves will provide organization for what is bound to be a growing collection of toys.

-- The center section is best oufitted with a combination of shelves and pull-out organizers like closet drawers and wire baskets.
+The center section is best outfitted with a combination of shelves and pull-out organizers like closet drawers and wire baskets.

 The shelves should go on top.
 In addition to holding your baby books, the shelves can be further divided by attractive bins to hold diaper covers and accessories or small toys.